With New Novel

 Writing a play, on the other hand, “is like writing a poem,” he says.
 “You’re conveying what the characters want, not what they say.
 It’s a process of removing words, down to the syllables.”

 Does Mamet have a favorite kind of writing?
 “I like them all,” he tells Moresby Press.
-Asked how long it took him to write the new novel, he says “I have no idea.”
+How long did it take him to write Chicago?
+“I have no idea,” he says.

 David Mamet (left) in conversation with Chicago Tribune writer Rick Kogan,